woody-bfdi-irl/woody-bfdi-irl/README.md

  ;; bigender laawl,,

- ;; im not very good with meeting doubles , but that DOES NOT mean i cant learn to tolerate it. just gimme some time lmfao
+ ;; im not very good with meeting doubles , but that DOES NOT mean i cant learn to tolerate/warm up to it. just gimme some time lmfao

  ;; dni reality checkers bru.